someobserver/recurgence/architects/noether.md

 ---
 layout: page
-title: Emmy Noether (1882–1935)
+title: Emmy Noether
 permalink: /architects/noether/
 ---

 _The woman who taught physics to remember._
+**(1882–1935)**

 ---

 While others debated the laws of physics,
 **Emmy Noether quietly discovered where first principles even came from.**

-Her 1915 theorem revealed something so foundational and elegant —
-it refactored the *source code of the universe:*
+Her 1915 theorem revealed something so foundational and elegant—it refactored the *source code of the universe:*

 **Every conservation law in physics emerges from a symmetry.**